 Sovini group is a leading provider of social and affordable housing.
 It also provides repairs, maintenance, roofing, new build housing construction, waste management, scaffolding and asbestos management services and is the supplier of building materials to the wider housing and construction sectors.
+Also, we provide highly skilled and efficient shared back office services to all companies in the group.

-The group manages 14,231 homes throughout the north west of England, with a high concentration in the Merseyside, Cheshire and Lancashire areas.
-We have a funded / committed affordable homes programme, including shared ownership and rent to buy options and currently have 346 units under construction with funding currently allocated for 989 homes.
+The group manages 14,391 homes throughout the north west of England, with a high concentration in the Merseyside, Cheshire and Lancashire areas.
+We have a funded / committed affordable homes programme, including shared ownership and rent to buy options and currently have 380 units under construction with funding currently allocated for 864 homes.